More Fermionic Supersymmetric Wilson loops in Four Dimensions: Fermionic supersymetric WLs in SYM

 Local supersymmetry requires the norm of $\Theta^I$ to be one.
-One simple example of a globally supersymmetric WL is when the contour is a straight line and the $\theta^{I}$'s are constants.
+One simple example of a globally supersymmetric WL is the one with $C$ a straight line and $\Theta^{I}$'s being constants.
 A remarkable generalization has been proposed by Zarembo \cite{Zarembo:2002an}.
 The Zarembo loops are defined by

 where $M^I_\mu$ is a constant projection matrix:

 Considering Poincar\'{e} supersymmetry variation of the loop, some supersymmetries will be preserved if the equation

 has nontrivial solutions.
 When the contour is a generic curve in $\mathbb{R}^4$, $\theta$ satisfies four constraints